bluegenes/2018-03-22-csumb/index.md

 <p>

   For this Data Carpentry workshop, we will be working with cloud computers where we will install all relevant software.
-The two things you will need are 1. an up-to-date web browser, and 2. a way of accessing the bash shell.
-If you are a windows user, please follow the instructions below.
+On your own computer, you will need an up-to-date web browser, and a way of accessing the bash shell.
+If you are a Windows user, please follow the instructions below.
 Mac and Linux users should be okay as-is, but please double-check using the instructions below.

 {% comment %}
   To participate in a